Getting Started Guide for Undergraduate BIO Research

 How Do I Register?

-Print out the registration form here, or pick one up in the Biology Main Office (Room 109 CMM/BLL; 631-632-8530) to register for Bio 486, 487 or 489.
-You must write a short description about your chosen research project, and your research advisor will sign the form for approval.
-Finally, return the completed form and the description to the Biology Main Office.
-The registration form must approved before registration.
+Fill out the registration form here and email to email@example.com to register for Bio 486, 487 or 489.
+You must write a short description about your chosen research project, and your research advisor must sign the form for approval.
+The registration form must approved by beginning of the second week of classes.